analogicus/jnw_gr07_sky130a/README.md

 **Note**:
 1. There also exists a simple testbench, "**design/JNW_GR07_SKY130A/temp_to_pwm_RA_TB.sch**", that can be used for initial simulations of the circuit.
 2. The temperature to current block used for the PWM circuit can be found in "**desin/JNW_GR07_SKY130A/temp_to_current.sch**", and is **not** sized identical to the one tested in chapter **Temp to current, PTAT**.

+# Layout of PWM circuit (JNW_GR07)
+**Aka Milestone 3**
+The layout of the PWM circuit can be found in "**design/JNW_GR07_SKY130A/JNW_GR07.mag**".
+Layout vs schematic (LVS) can be tested by running "**make cdl lvs**" in the **work** folder.
+The layout succesfully completes the LVS test, and does not experience any design rule errors (succesfully completes the drc, design rule check).

+## Future Work
+Although the layout succesfully completes the tests, it needs refinement:
+1. Some components, like transistors and resistors, are rotated.
+This leads to an increase in mismatch.
+2. The VDD and VSS rails are placed badly, and should be reconfigured into a upper and lower rail.
+3. In general, the circuit has a lot of empty space, and could be made smaller.

 # OTA